nelson-social/community/CodeOfConduct.md

 ## Unacceptable Behavior

-If you wouldn't do it in Oso Negro, don't do it on nelson.social either.

 To be specific, the following behaviors are unacceptable within our community:

-  * Anything in violation of our Terms of Service [LINK] including posting anything illegal in Canada.
+  * Anything in violation of our [Terms of Service](https://nelson.social/terms) including posting anything illegal in Canada.
   * Violence, threats of violence or violent language directed against another person.
   * Using slurs or racist, sexist, homophobic, transphobic, ableist or otherwise discriminatory or hateful jokes or language; promoting white supremacy, anti-Semitism, transphobia, castism or other hateful ideologies.
   * Posting or displaying sexually explicit or violent material.